WMYV

-WMYV (channel 48) is a television station licensed to Greensboro, North Carolina, United States, serving the Piedmont Triad region as an affiliate of MyNetworkTV.
-It is owned by Sinclair Broadcast Group alongside Winston-Salem–licensed ABC affiliate WXLV-TV (channel 45).
-The two stations share studios on Myer Lee Drive (along US 421) in Winston-Salem; WMYV's transmitter is located in Randleman (along I-73/US 220).
+WMYV (channel 48) is a television station licensed to Greensboro, North Carolina, United States, serving the Piedmont Triad region.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WMYV is owned by Sinclair Broadcast Group alongside ABC affiliate WXLV-TV (channel 45) and the two stations share studios on Myer Lee Drive (along US 421) in Winston-Salem; WMYV's transmitter is located in Randleman (along I-73/US 220).

 History

 Prior history of UHF channel 48 in the Piedmont Triad

 The UHF channel 48 allocation in Greensboro was originally occupied by WUBC, an independent station that operated from 1967 until 1970.